ggogogohub/eBay-Used-Cars/README.md

 ---

 © 2025 eBay Used Cars Marketplace.
-This project was developed for academic purposes as part of the Advanced Web Development module at Ulster University.
+This project was developed for academic purposes as part of assignment for the Full Stack Web Development module at Ulster University.
 "# eBay-Used-Cars"